UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 vision gives the model access to parallax, which increases its ability to judge depth and determine angle.

-IGR based methods would likely also benefit from stero vision without temporal data, since it would make minimizing the cross ratio loss easier.
+IGR based methods would likely also benefit from stereo vision without temporal data, since it would make minimizing the cross ratio loss easier.

-Finally, it's worth noting that our baseline model has roughly the same angle deviation as seen in the paper, which is a good indication these results stem purely from architecture, and not choice of optimizer or hyperparameters.
+Finally, it's worth noting that our baseline model has roughly the same angle deviation as seen in the paper, which is a good indication these results stem purely from architecture, and not choice of optimizer or hyperparameter.

 # Reference
 Please make sure to cite properly in your work, for example: